-I’m Jonathan Stiles, currently a PhD Candidate in Planning and Public Policy at the Rutgers University Bloustein School of Planning and Public Policy.
-I teach as a part-time lecturer at Rutgers University and as an adjunct instructor at the New Jersey Institute of Technology (NJIT).
-My research is on the effects of information technologies on travel through changes to work location, such as telecommuting and mobile work.
-My dissertation research is exploring how the adoption of evolving forms of remote-working such as nomadic work impact transportation system usage in a multimodal urban context.
-I have a professional background in Internet software development, having worked at Razorfish, Sony, Quigo Technologies and AOL.
-I also hold a masters degree in International Affairs from The New School, and was Director of Technology for the international education nonprofit Pencils of Promise.
+Jonathan Stiles is a Postdoctoral Research Associate in the Department of Urban and Regional Planning at Florida Atlantic University and Collaborative Sciences Center for Road Safety.
+He was previously a Postdoctoral Researcher at The Ohio State University Department of Geography and Interdisciplinary STEAM Factory.
+He received his PhD in Planning and Public Policy from the Rutgers University Bloustein School of Planning and Public Policy in 2019.
+His research integrates road safety, civic technology, and sustainable mobility.
+He has taught courses on social science research methods and science & technology studies as a part-time lecturer at Rutgers University, and as an adjunct instructor at the New Jersey Institute of Technology (NJIT).
+An active technologist, he has a professional background in Internet software development, having worked at Razorfish, Sony, Quigo Technologies and AOL.
+He also holds a masters degree in International Affairs from The New School, and was Director of Technology for the international education nonprofit Pencils of Promise.